Sleep Temperature

 Tips for Infants’ Sleep Temperature

-- Use a sleep sack instead of loose blankets
+- Light layers and sleep sacks instead of blankets

 Warmth and Sleep Stages